MaverikMinett/Agape-Typescript/ts/object/README.md

 Override the value in an existing property descriptor.
 This allows traits to over-ride properties defined in consumers.

+`@readonly`

+This property will be read only.
+Attempting to set this property will raise an exception.
+Use in conjunction with another decorator which provides a value such as `lazy`, `delegate`, or `build`.

 ## Functions

 `deflate( object )`